-Maximise your good luck and ward off the bad with this guide to Lunar New Year traditions…
+Maximise your good luck and ward off the bad with this guide to Chinese New Year traditions…

-With social distancing restrictions still in place until after the break, it looks like we’re in for another quiet Lunar New Year.
-While our celebrations won’t quite be the same, the long-time traditions and taboos never change.
-And hey, if you play your cards right, this could be your most prosperous year yet!
-From when to book in your next haircut to how to properly hang your decorations, here are all the Lunar New Year traditions (and taboos) you should know.
+With social distancing restrictions still in place until after the break, it looks like we’re in for another quiet Chinese New Year.
+While our celebrations won’t quite be the same, the long-time Chinese New Year traditions and taboos never change.
+And hey, if you play your cards right, this just might be your most prosperous year yet!
+From when to book in your next haircut to how to properly hang your decorations, here are all the Chinese New Year traditions (and taboos) you should know.

 - 新年快樂 “sun nin fai lok” – happy new year